 This Plan is intended to be a dynamic document and may need to be amended and updated as community conditions change.
-Amendments may include policy enhancements within the Framework of Our Vision to better achieve the community's Vision; or enhancement of the Character Districts (Illustration of Our Vision) to more effectively implement the land use policies of this Plan.
+Amendments may include policy enhancements within the Common Values to better achieve the community's vision; or enhancement of the Character Districts (Illustration of Our Vision) to more effectively implement the land use policies of this Plan.
 Such amendments can be proposed by: